dmlc/XGBoost.jl/docs/src/features.md

 It is not necessary to create an explicit `DMatrix` to use GPU features, one can pass the data normally directly to `xgboost` or `Booster`, as long as that data consists of `CuArray`s.

+!!! note

+    The `tree_method` paramter to `Booster` has special handling.
+If `nothing`, it will use `libxgboost` defaults as per the documentation, unless a GPU array is input in which case it will default to `gpu_hist`.
+An explicitly set value will override this.

 ### Example
 ```julia
 X = cu(randn(1000, 3))